0x4E0x650x6F/0x4E0x650x6F.github.io/_posts/2014-09-03-Enterprise-WebApps-Crack-Once-Hack-Everywhere.md

 Now look at the Web Development Sql, Cross site scripting, Cross site request forgery they are all old news, and they don't go away why is that?
 The last one is a clear evidence of their lack of knowledge on HTTP, the protocol that they all have to use.

-Products are now sold in many ways, as a service, installed locally, but most of them WEB, and every one likes to have their logo on the page looks cool, and is also good for business!
+Products are now sold in many ways, as a service, installed locally, but most of them WEB, and everyone likes to have their logo on the page looks cool, and is also good for business!
 Some one once told me this while back when I was a junior developer "for a hammer everything looks like a nail", this is how they see enterprise needs.

 The story goes something like this!